đŸ”´Congress Drops New Epstein Files and Trump Drops New Bombs on Venezuela Terrorists 2025-09-03 18:11

 I always smell toast.

-Well, I put pennies in his drink.
+Well, I put pennies in the drink.

 So it's not about helping poor people.

-Let's assume they believe it because they're idiots.
+Even if you believe that SNAP would help poor people, let's assume they believe it because they're idiots.

 Okay.